What Does a Collections Representative Do?

 - Professional Collections Specialist (PCS).
 This course is available through the Association of Credit and Collection Professionals (ACA) and certifies that candidates have learned professional and ethical standards for collection practices.
 They will also learn negotiation tactics that will help them in their collections work.
 An exam is required and must be passed with a score of 85% or higher.
 This certification needs to be renewed every three years.

 - Fair Debt Collection Practice Act (FDCPA) Certification.
-This certification helps to ensure that candidates understand the regulations and implications of the Fair Debt Collection Practice Act and that they can act appropriately in their day-to-day work as collections representatives.
+This certification helps to ensure that candidates understand the regulations and implications of the Fair Debt Collection Practices Act and that they can act appropriately in their day-to-day work as collections representatives.
 This knowledge will minimize their risk of noncompliance.
 Candidates must pass the test with 75% or higher and can retake the test up to three times.

 - Commercial Collections Specialist.
 This certification, available through the National Association of Credit Management, is a course designed for candidates with 0-3 years of experience in the field.
 It explores the cost of credit and situations in which companies are more likely to be taken advantage of.
 It covers documentation for lending to promote a good relationship with the customer.
 This course teaches candidates to judge if a company’s credit strategies comply with the law.